cloudfour/lighthouse-parade/README.md

 1. **Under Import Location, select Replace data at selected cell**.
 1. Click Import Data

+## Mac M1 Note

+Users running virtualized x64 versions of Node on Macs with M1 chips may see anomalous results.
+For best results on an M1 chip, ensure you are running the native arm version of Node 16+.

+When you run the command `node -p process.arch` you should see `arm64`.
+If you see `x86`, try uninstalling and reinstalling Node.
+[More details here](https://gist.github.com/LeZuse/bf838718ff2689c5fc035c5a6825a11c).

 ## Shout-outs

 - [auto-lighthouse](https://github.com/TGiles/auto-lighthouse) is a similar project that provided early inspiration for this one.